 Reinstatement fee.
 After serving the suspension period and holding the IID for one year, the driver can apply for reinstatement.
 For a first refusal, the driver must pay a reinstatement fee of $500.
 This fee is $1,000 for a second offense and $2,000 for a third offense.

 Criminal penalties.
-It is not a crime to refuse testing, but a driver who refuses a lawful breath test can face additional penalties if convicted of DUI.
+It isn't a crime to refuse testing, but a driver who refuses a lawful breath test can face additional penalties if convicted of DUI.
 A DUI that involves a breath test refusal will usually include higher fines, jail time, and driver's license penalties.